elastic/universal-profiling-documentation/README.md

 - PHP: >= 7.3
 - Ruby: >= 2.5

-### Deployment configuration recommendations
+### Recommended deployment configuration

-Before creating a new cluster or upgrading an existing one, review the suggested deployment configuration for each Elastic Stack component.
+Before creating a new cluster or upgrading an existing one, review the suggested configuration for each Elastic Stack component.

 The following deployment configuration example was tested to support profiling data from a fleet of up to 500 hosts, each with 8 or 16 CPU cores, for a total of roughly 6000 cores: